 Despite this menu of diverse offerings, mail still accounts for over half of La Poste's revenues.
 Financial services are becoming increasingly lucrative, as nearly a quarter of La Poste revenue is derived from this relatively new offering.

-With over 300,000 workers, La Poste is the secondlargest employer in France.
+With over 275,000 workers, La Poste is among the largest employers in France.
 Although state-owned, its operations have been commercialized -- so it competes against private companies -- and it holds stakes in some foreign postal operators.